jundalisay/superb/content/en/social/economics/fallacies/inelastic-supply-curve.md

 ![Vaccine doses](https://sorasystem.sirv.com/charts/vac/doses.jpg)

 First, let's create a scatterplot for the prices and quantity supplied for Britain and get the trend.
-This creates a downward-sloping supply curve, consistent with Pantrynomics:
+This creates a downward-sloping supply curve, consistent with Superphysics:

 ![Covid supply Britain](https://sorasystem.sirv.com/charts/vac/covidsupply-britain.png)

 However, it also shows that there are three makers selling 60,000 doses at varying prices.
 These three, representing around 50% of the supply, match the 'perfectly inelastic supply curve' of Economics.
 Thus, we can say that in this natural, real-world example:
 - The perfectly inelastic supply curve of Economics is true for only around 50% of the supply
-- The downward-sloping supply curve of Pantrynomics is true 100% when all suppliers are taken together
+- The downward-sloping supply curve of Superphysics is true 100% when all suppliers are taken together

 This 50% truth of Economics is what Adam Smith says of the Commercial or Mercantile system --the businessmen and merchants take half-truths and then impose that as the truth onto everyone.